 Reduced margins increase the risk of business failure and may be the reason why only one in 20 businesses grow to more than 10 staff and why there are now only around 6,600 UK businesses with more than 250 staff!

 As a business grows it is vital that we all try to maintain or even increase profit margins.
 It’s a good margin that puts cash in the bank and its decent margins that allow any business to tackle the steep costs of growth without falling over.

 If cash is king, margin then is emperor!

 This blog was kindly written for us by Duncan Cheatle, CEO and founder of the Prelude Group

 Duncan has spent over 15 years championing UK enterprise and has worked with over 1000 entrepreneurs.
 The Prelude Group offers advanced learning for entrepreneurs through its Master Class, Growth Partner Programme and Speaker Boutique initiatives.

 In 2003 Duncan set up The Supper Club, now home to around 300 of Britain’s most innovative, high growth entrepreneurs.
 The Club has hosted over 1200 events and won the SFEDI UK Best Enterprise Support Awards in 2010.
-He is co-founder of StartUp Britain backed by the Prime Minister and sits on the Advisory Boards of the government funded Start Up Loans Company and the Sheffield University Management School.
+He is the co-founder of StartUp Britain backed by the Prime Minister and sits on the Advisory Boards of the government funded Start-Up Loans Company and the Sheffield University Management School.
 Duncan also founded Rise To which improves employability in young people and ThanksTo.com bringing recognition to those who positively impact their communities.

 As well as being FCA qualified (PWC), Duncan is also a Fellow at the RSA.